The-Motor-Element/search_backend/test_ui/README.md

-# Apollo Tire Search - Test UI
+# Multi-Brand Tire Search - Test UI

 **Interactive demonstration of advanced Meilisearch features**

-This test UI showcases all the powerful search capabilities implemented in the Apollo tire search backend, providing an intuitive interface to explore and test advanced features.
+This test UI showcases all the powerful search capabilities implemented in the multi-brand tire search backend, providing an intuitive interface to explore and test advanced features across Apollo, CEAT, MRF, and Eurogrip tire catalogs.

 ## 🌟 Features Demonstrated